-On June 1, 2015, Amarc and Mr. Dickinson entered into an additional loan agreement pursuant to which the Company borrowed \$250,000 from the director (the "Second Loan").
-The Second Loan is unsecured and has a maturity date of June 1, 2016.
-Interest on the Second Loan is payable at 6% per annum, calculated monthly and is payable quarterly in arrears.
+On June 1, 2015, Amarc and Mr. Dickinson entered into a second loan agreement pursuant to which the Company borrowed \$250,000 from him.
+The loan was unsecured and had an original maturity date of June 1, 2016.
+Interest on the loan was payable at 6% per annum, calculated monthly and payable quarterly in arrears.
+The loan was repaid on September 9, 2015.